William Hart McNichols: Apprenticeship and first icon

-In 1990, McNichols moved to Albuquerque, New Mexico to study the technique, history, and spirituality of icon painting with Russian-American master Robert Lentz.
+In 1990, McNichols moved to Albuquerque, New Mexico, to study the technique, history, and spirituality of icon painting with Russian-American master Robert Lentz.
 In 1991, he was commissioned by Cardinal James Stafford to create an icon for Our Lady of the New Advent, an icon of the Blessed Mother under a title that would go on to give its name to a new Marian feast day as decreed by the Vatican, December 16.
 Later, in 1993, while Pope John Paul II was in Denver for World Youth Day, McNichols presented the Pope with a second icon of Our Lady of the New Advent: The Burning Bush.
 The icon now resides in the Vatican Museums.

 Time magazine and departure from Jesuits

 In May 2002, just months after the Boston Globe broke the Catholic Church sexual abuse scandal, McNichols spoke out in an article in Time magazine, defending gay people who were being scapegoated by the scandal.
 The article states McNichols has been out as gay since 1983.
 "I felt I had to stand up for gay people and gay priests," he said.
 "It turned into a huge thing."

 At the end of 2002, McNichols left the Jesuit order after 35 years but with permission from his archbishop remained active as a priest.
-He would remain at San Francisco de Asis Mission Church in Ranchos de Taos, New Mexico for the next 14 years, continuing to paint commissions, completing hundreds of icons for churches and colleges around the world.
+He would remain at San Francisco de Asis Mission Church in Ranchos de Taos, New Mexico, for the next 14 years, continuing to paint commissions, completing hundreds of icons for churches and colleges around the world.

 Work as icon painter

 McNichols has been heralded by Time magazine "as among the most famous creators of Christian Iconic imagery in the world."
 His icons have been described as encompassing an eclectic mix of Catholic saints and other spiritually symbolic individuals.

-In September 2015, the Jesuits of Loyola University Chicago unveiled McNichols' largest icon to date.
+In September 2015, the Jesuits of Loyola University Chicago unveiled McNichols's largest icon to date.
 Viriditas: Finding God in All Things stands 5 feet by 10 feet in the Hank Center for Catholic Intellectual Heritage.

 As of 2020, McNichols serves as a priest at St. Joseph on the Rio Grande, in Albuquerque, New Mexico.

 Film

 In 2016 McNichols granted filmmaker Christopher Summa permission to produce an independent film on his life and art, The Boy Who Found Gold.
-The film focuses on McNichols' life as an iconographer and journeys deep into the prayers and stories behind his work.
+The film focuses on McNichols's life as an iconographer and journeys deep into the prayers and stories behind his work.

-McNichols had a small speaking role with Academy Award Winning actor J.K.
-Simmons in the 2003 film "Off The Map".
+McNichols had a small speaking role with Academy Award Winning actor J. K. Simmons in the 2003 film "Off The Map".